Swappertoshi/Canswap/README.md

 **$CAN** **Liquidity**: 35% of the revenue made from the platform will be added to liquidity pools

-**References **
+# 12. **Disclaimer**
+This litepaper is a technical description of the Canswap platform and is not a formal offer to sell securities or a solicitation of an offer to buy securities.
+This document is provided for informational purposes only and does not constitute an offer or a recommendation to buy or sell any securities.
+The information contained in this document is not intended to be a complete description of the risks associated with investing in the Canswap platform.
+Any investment decision should be based on appropriate due diligence and research, and investment in the Canswap platform should only be made by individuals who understand the risks associated with such investments.
+The Canswap platform and its components are still in the development phase and are subject to change.
+The Canswap platform does not guarantee the performance or success of its services, and the information contained in this document is subject to change without notice.

+# References

-* “An overview on cross-chain: Mechanism, platforms, challenges and advances” by Wei Ou, Shiying Huang, Jingjing Zheng, Qionglu Zhang, Guang Zeng, Wenbao Han ([https://www.sciencedirect.com/science/article/pii/S1389128622004121](https://www.sciencedirect.com/science/article/pii/S1389128622004121))
+“An overview on cross-chain: Mechanism, platforms, challenges and advances” by Wei Ou, Shiying Huang, Jingjing Zheng, Qionglu Zhang, Guang Zeng, Wenbao Han (https://www.sciencedirect.com/science/article/pii/S1389128622004121)

-* “​​Research on Cross-chain Technology of Blockchain” by Shaofeng Lin, Yihan Kong, Shaotao Nie, Wenjia Xie, Jia Du ([https://ieeexplore.ieee.org/document/9470331](https://ieeexplore.ieee.org/document/9470331))
+“​​Research on Cross-chain Technology of Blockchain” by Shaofeng Lin, Yihan Kong, Shaotao Nie, Wenjia Xie, Jia Du (https://ieeexplore.ieee.org/document/9470331)

+“SoK: Communication Across Distributed Ledgers” by Alexei Zamyatin, Mustafa Al-Bassam3, Dionysis Zindros, Eleftherios Kokoris-Kogias5,9, Pedro Moreno-Sanchez, and Aggelos Kiayias and William J. Knottenbelt1 (https://eprint.iacr.org/2019/1128.pdf)

+“Uniswap v2 Core” by Hayden Adams, Noah Zinsmeister, Dan Robinson (https://uniswap.org/whitepaper.pdf)